students working with a brain prop.

 Yes

-Are you fascinated by how and why people behave and think?
-Do you want to develop the skills and knowledge that enable you to have a positive impact on society?
+Are you fascinated by human behaviour and what influences it?
+Do you want to develop the skills and knowledge that will help you have a positive impact on society?

-This route is for you if you do not have the necessary qualifications or don’t yet feel ready to begin degree-level study, or are returning to education and would like some support to get up to speed with learning in a university setting.
+The Psychology with Foundation Year route is for you if you do not have the necessary qualifications or don’t yet feel ready to begin degree-level study or are returning to education and would like some support to get up to speed with learning in a university setting.

-Following successful completion of your Foundation Year, you’ll progress onto Year 1 of our Psychology BSc (Hons).
+Following successful completion of your Foundation Year, you’ll progress onto Year 1 of our Psychology BSc (Hons) degree where you can follow your preferred specialist pathway for the duration of your studies.
+These routes include:

 The Student Contract